ziggyzaddy/BasketWeaver/Documentation/OPTIMIZATION_2025_JAN.md

 Fix:
 - Use `Krafs.Publicizer` to directly access the field and eliminate reflection overhead due to Mono.
-- Similar optimizations for to `CustomTranslation.Interpolator_Interpolate` and other instances using Reflection/Traverse
+- Similar optimizations in `CustomTranslation.Interpolator_Interpolate` and other instances using Reflection/Traverse

 ### Placeholder Interpolation - `MechEngineer.InterpolateText`